jkwellyn/orb_archetyper/README.md

 - in the [auto](https://github.va.opower.it/auto) Github organization OR
 - listed on the `AUTO_PROJECT_WHITE_LIST` [whitelist of the job cutter](https://github.va.opower.it/auto/jenkins-seed/blob/master/src/main/groovy/opower/xweb/jenkins/jobs/JobWhiteLists.groovy)

+If you are not in the [auto](https://github.va.opower.it/auto) Github organization, please speak to someone in Automation Services about additional permissions (e.g. Jenkins user must be an owner in order to access webhooks).

 You can specify a number of global project-wide parameters in the `.jenkins.yml` file, such as:

-- `view_name`  - name of the jenkins view that your job will appear under.
+  `view_name`                       name of the jenkins view that your job will appear under.
                                     If no value is provided or no `.jenkins.yml` file is found, the job will appear under the `~ noView` view.
-- `notification_email` - email address to send out notifications to when the jenkins job fails
-- `cron_schedule` - cron-based schedule for running the job.
-Default: 'H 3 * * *'
-- `auto_create` - if set to `false` no jenkins jobs will be created for the project.
-Default: true
+  `notification_email`              email address to send out notifications to when the jenkins job fails `cron_schedule`                   cron-based schedule for running the job.
+Default: 'H 3 * * *' `auto_create`                     if set to `false` no jenkins jobs will be created for the project.
+Default: true `auto_release`                    if set to `true`, a jenkins job will be created to release the project.
+Default: false `test_ruby_versions`              space delimited list of ruby versions to run tests against.
+Only for gem projects `release_ruby_version`            a single ruby version to perform the release of a gem in.
+Only for gem projects

 If your test project has various different run configurations, see [orb_test_support#rake-from-config](https://github.va.opower.it/auto/orb_test_support#rake-from-config) for how to set up the configuration to create your jobs.
 Run configuration parameters will override the correspoinding global